bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | T2 star weighted images                    | T2starw | Conventional | Denotes images with predominant T2* contribution, typically images acquired using a GRE sequence with low flip angle, long echo time and long repetition time.
 Please note that this suffix is not a surrogate for `T2starmap`. |
 | Fluid Attenuated Inversion Recovery Images | FLAIR   | Conventional | To be edited.                                                                                                                                                                                                                   |

-If a structural data is not intended for creating a quantitative map, the use of `_suffix` is REQUIRED (along with the common key/value pairs if applicable) to provide a self explanatory filename.
-For example:
+If an anatomical imaging data is neither a parametric map nor belongs to a `grouped scan collection`, one of the `_suffix` entries listed in the table above is REQUIRED (with additional entities where applicable) to provide a self explanatory file name.
+Example use for conventional `T1 weighted images`:

 ```Text
 sub-01_run-1_T1w.nii.gz